gsutil-mirrors/crcmod/docs/crcmod.predefined.rst

 :func:`mkPredefinedCrcFun` -- CRC function factory
 --------------------------------------------------

 The function factory provides a simple interface for CRC calculation.
+It is similar to :func:`crcmod.mkCrcFun`, except that it specifies a CRC algorithm by name rather than its parameters.

 .. function:: mkPredefinedCrcFun(crc_name)